 More Than Just Superheroes.
 You may think of graphic novels as only action-oriented superhero comics, but you’d be surprised at how many topics and genres they cover.

 If you are getting into graphic novels, you will find that there are so many delicious characters and storylines to follow.
 The trouble might be knowing where to start, especially if you are interested in following the in-depth character and plot lines.

 There’s something for everyone out there, so why not start with your specialty or interest?
 Here are a few sub-genres of graphic novels.

-- For Teens.
-If you are looking for a graphic novel that’s aimed at youth readers, consider starting with something with a historical or cultural twist, and it will be compelling as well as educational.
+For Teens.
+If you are looking for a graphic novel aimed at youth readers, consider starting with something with a historical or cultural twist, and it will be compelling and educational.